fbpx

 World Championships / Elite Races

-At the end of each season, HYROX hold the World Championships (as well as European and North American Championships).
+At the end of each season, HYROX hold the World Championships.
 This sees the best of the best, from each division, in each city, by age group, go up against each other.

 After each HYROX event, qualifying participants will be sent an email offering them the opportunity to claim their place.
 Each qualifier needs to make his/her decision within 48 hours of receiving the invitational email.
 The number of World Championship places up for grabs at each event will vary by city, category and age group.